Immagine indice glicemico

 Conclusion: small changes, big impact

-It means learning to understand your body and giving it what it truly needs.
+๐Ÿฝ Eating well doesn't mean counting calories.
+It means learning to know your body and giving it what it truly needs.

 Back to blog